Skip to main content

 Incoming webhooks

-4. You define Rest API call itself.
+4. Define the REST API call itself.

 Just append ?output=json to your webhook URL.

-Sample request simulate Telegram request
+Sample request simulating a Telegram request:

 curl -X POST 'https://demo.livehelperchat.com/index.php/webhooks/incoming/xxxxxxxxxxxxxxxxxx?output=json' --header 'accept: application/json' --header 'content-type: application/json' -d '{ "update_id": 532262132, "message": { "message_id": 2383, "from": { "id": 441347276, "is_bot": false, "first_name": "Remigijus", "last_na, "language_code": "en" }, "chat": { "id": 441347276, "first_name": "Remigijus", "last_name": "Kiminas", "username": "remdex", "type": "private" }, "date": 1706693999, "text": "new chat visitor" }}'

-Response sample
+Response sample:

 {"error":false,"result":{"chat_id":1647601504}}